 Why Play Twiddlestorm?

-Besides the deck having a terrible Rakdos Scam matchup, all your other matchups are rather favorable.
-Amulet Titan is almost a bye since you’re able to combo at competitive speeds with them, have a decent amount of interaction to deal with Amulet of Vigor and can Twiddle their Primeval Titan to prevent it from attacking you.
+Besides the deck having a questionable (but not necessarily terrible) Rakdos Scam matchup, all your other matchups are rather favorable.
+Amulet Titan is quite a strong matchup since you’re able to combo at competitive speeds with them, have a decent amount of interaction to deal with Amulet of Vigor and can Twiddle their Primeval Titan to prevent it from attacking you.
 They also have absolutely no way to deal with The One Ring’s protection, so using that as a delay tactic is very powerful.
 This also shuts down Endurance, which is one of the only things they have that interacts with you effectively.
+I used to believe that this matchup was a bye, but after facing some players that were more versed in the archetype, I believe that this remains favored, but not a free win.

-Burn is also a very good matchup.
+Burn is also a very good matchup, as long as you’re playing a variant of the deck that employs Sylvan Scrying.
 Ironically, the deck is too slow to keep up with a majority of your hands and cannot interact with you effectively.
-Eidolon of the Great Revel is the best card this archetype has against you, and most Burn players aren’t running it right now because its not great in the Modern meta.
+Eidolon of the Great Revel is the best card this archetype has against you, and most Burn players aren’t running it right now because its not great in the Modern metagame.

 Cascade decks like Living End and Temur Rhinos are also decent matchups.
-They do have interaction in the form of cards like Force of Negation, but you use Twiddle to delay their Cascade spells or Wish for a Chalice of the Void to turn off their win conditions.
+They do have interaction in the form of cards like Force of Negation, but you use Twiddle to delay their Cascade spells and utilize Defense Grid to turn off a lot of interaction, though I am not sure if I would bring in Defense Grid against Living End.
+If you really want to beat up on Cascade decks, you can use Chalice of the Void in your sideboard as a silver bullet for Wish.

-Tron has some problematic interaction pieces, but you combo way too fast for them to keep up with your in most situations.
-Karn, the Great Creator plus a graveyard hate piece can be rather problematic though.
+Tron has some problematic interaction pieces, but you combo way too fast for them to keep up in most situations.
+Karn, the Great Creator plus a graveyard hate piece can be rather problematic though, shutting off both win conditions.
+An early Relic of Progenitus can slow you down enough to allow Tron to catch up.

-At the end of the day, I had fun tapping The One Ring eight or more times in one turn to draw my entire deck.
-I wouldn’t recommend this deck to players trying to win as much as possible, but if you’re impossibly stubborn like me and only play combos like this, get your fill in – just in case The One Ring does get banned in October.
+At the end of the day, I had fun, and continue to have fun, tapping The One Ring eight or more times in one turn to draw my entire deck.
+I wouldn’t recommend this deck to players trying to win as much as possible, but if you’re impossibly stubborn like me and only play combos like this, get your fill in – just in case The One Ring does get banned.

 Read More: MTG Doctor Who Release Date, Leaks, Spoilers, More